vdbrink/vdbrink.github.io/buy/esphome_diy.md

 With this cable, you can read your smart meter to read the gas and energy consumption.

 {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DCfNEdh" target="_blank">link 1 (Aliexpress)</a>

 ---

-> **_NOTE:_** Links on this page are devices I also use myself.
-Most of the links are affiliate links, so you support my blog also by buying it from here.

----